mint5auce/mint5auce.github.io/index.md

 Hello.
 I'm Jon Hadley, a Bristol based team lead with over twenty years commercial experience in the technology industry.

-In the last decade I've managed software development teams working on web applications, embedded systems and electronic design.
+Over the last decade I've managed software development teams working on web applications, embedded systems and electronic design.
 I've also conducted WCAG & BS8878 compliant accessibility audits for a range of organisations.

 I consider myself platform agnostic, commercially aware and equally comfortable communicating with colleagues, stakeholders, suppliers and clients.